-Technology creates uncertainty about how existing law applies to new forms of behavior.
-This includes uncertainty about how new activities, entities or relationships will be classified, either because there is no adequate classification, because they fit more than one existing classification and are subject to different and conflicting rules or because existing categories become ambiguous due to new forms of behavior.
-This may lead to the need for existing legal rules to be clarified or sharpened.
-Matthew Scherer argues that the autonomy, opacity, and uncertainty of certain AI systems can create uncertainty over concepts such as attribution, control, and responsibility.
-On the other hand, Thomas Burri argues that the case law of international courts (such as the International Tribunal for the Former Yugoslavia or the International Court of Justice (ICJ)) includes more than enough precedents to resolve issues of state control, attribution and delegation limits.
-Even if such judicial clarifications are not available, new legislation, treaties or customary international law can, once again, close the gap to provide the necessary conceptual clarifications surrounding the AI system, thus accommodating these changes in the international legal system.
+Technology creates uncertainty about the application of new behavior to existing law.
+This includes uncertainty in the classification of new activities, entities, or relationships because there is no adequate classification.
+Therefore, there is an increased need to clarify and shape the existing legal rules.
+Matthew Scherer argues that the autonomy, and opacity of certain AI systems can create uncertainty over attribution, control, and responsibility.
+According to Thomas Burri, the case law of international courts, such as International Tribunal for the Former Yugoslavia or International Court of Justice (ICJ), includes more than enough precedents to resolve issues of state control, attribution, and delegation limits.
+Even though judicial clarifications are not available, new legislation, treaties, or customary international law can close the gap to provide the necessary conceptual clarifications surrounding AI system.

-These new technologies create a new context that leads to inclusiveness and over-inclusiveness of laws that do not fit.
+The new technologies create a new context that leads to inclusiveness and over-inclusiveness of laws.
 Previously unproblematic laws are suddenly found to have an inappropriate scope.
-For example, some argue - on purely legal grounds rather than ethical or philosophical reasons - that today it may already be possible to give certain algorithms a semblance of personality.
-For example, Shawn Bayern argues that a loophole in existing US corporate law might already allow the incorporation of a limited liability company (LLC) whose operating agreement places it under the operational control of an AI system.
-Once every other (human) member steps down, the LLC would be left with the algorithm fully and solely in charge, functionally establishing an artificial intelligence entity with legal personality.
-While others have argued that courts would not interpret the relevant legislation in this way, as this result would be deemed contrary to legislative intent, Bayern and others have since sought to extend their argument to the German, Swiss, and English legal systems.
-Burri argues that, if such entities are to be established in an EU member state, the internal market principle of mutual recognition of national legal personality - as set out in the European Court of Justice decisions in Centros Ltd v Erhvervs-og Selskabsstyrelsen and berseering BV v Nordic Construction Company Baumanagement GmbH - means that these entities should be recognized by all EU member states.
-Such legal means or exploitation to establish AI personhood, if it is feasible, would create the potential for criminal abuse, and arguably over-create the inclusiveness of existing laws such that this gap should be urgently patched through judicial review or legislation.
+For example, some arguments are completely on legal grounds rather than ethical or philosophical to give certain algorithms a semblance of personality.
+Shawn Bayern argued that a loophole in existing US corporate law might allow the incorporation of the limited liability company (LLC) under the operational control of AI system.
+The LLC is left with the algorithm fully and solely in charge when other members step down, functionally establishing AI entity with personality.
+Even though courts were reported not to interpret the relevant legislation, the result was contrary to legislative intent.
+This was because Bayern and others extended the argument to the German, Swiss, and English legal systems.
+According to Burri, when establishing these entities within an EU member state, the internal market principle of mutual recognition of national legal personality dictates that these entities should be acknowledged by all member states of the EU.
+This is stated in the European Court of Justice decisions in Centros Ltd v Erhvervs-og Selskabsstyrelsen and Berseering BV v Nordic Construction Company Baumanagement GmbH.
+The legal means or exploitation to establish AI personhood creates the potential for criminal abuse and inclusiveness of existing laws where the gap should be patched through judicial review or legislation.